Post-Abe agenda: Suga says Japan to go carbon-free by 2050

 —South Korea is “an extremely important neighbor," but it should drop its demands for compensation over Korean wartime forced laborers to restore “healthy” bilateral relations.

-Suga is best known for his effectiveness in corralling powerful bureaucrats to force through Abe's policies.
-But since taking office he has crafted a populist and pragmatic image, winning public support for his relatively modest background and low-profile, hardworking style.
+Since taking office Suga has crafted a populist and pragmatic image, winning public support for his relatively modest background and low-profile, hardworking style.

-He has ordered his Cabinet to step up implementation of several projects including his earlier efforts to lower cellphone rates and accelerate use of online government, business and medical services.
+He has ordered his Cabinet to step up implementation of pet projects such as lowering cellphone rates and accelerating use of online government, business and medical services.

 “I will break administrative divisions, vested interests and bad precedents to push for reforms,” Suga said.

-But Suga also said Japanese should try to help themselves before looking to the government for assistance, in line with what experts say is a conservative stance that is unsympathetic to the disadvantaged.
+But he also said Japanese should try to help themselves before looking to the government for assistance, in line with what experts say is a conservative stance that is unsympathetic to the disadvantaged.

-Suga's approach to overriding opposition has at times raised hackles in this consensus-driven society.
+Suga is best known for his effectiveness in corralling powerful bureaucrats to force through Abe’s policies.

+His hardline approach has sometimes drawn criticism.
 Earlier this month, he was accused of seeking to muzzle dissent by choosing not to appoint six professors out of a slate of 105 to the state-funded Science Council of Japan.

-Academic groups and scholars have issued hundreds of statements protesting the decision, which took the public support rating for his Cabinet down about 10 points to just above 50%.
+The flap triggered massive protests from academics and took the public support rating for his Cabinet down about 10 points to just above 50%.

-Opposition lawmakers are expected to raise the issue during the 41-day session that convened Monday.
+Opposition lawmakers are expected to raise the issue during the 41-day session through Dec.
+5.

 ———